 - A. The University's sole obligation with respect to long term disability benefits is to pay the cost of the premiums for the L.T.D.P. - B. During any period of total disability due to sickness or accident, the University will continue to pay the total Life-Insurance premium for six months for the basic coverage of two times salary, and its share of the premium for the supplementary two times salary coverage; the faculty member will pay to the University his/her share of the premium for the supplementary coverage for the six-month period.
-After six months, a waiver of premium clause continues this coverage. - C. During any period of total disability due to sickness or accident, the University will continue to pay the premiums for medical and hospital insurance, the L.T.D.P. and the Dental plan. - D. In the case of a faculty member of the L.T.D.P. who is absent from work because of a continuous total disability due to sickness or accident lasting more than 66 working days: - 1. his/her regular monthly salary will be paid by the University for a period spanning the first 66 working days of total disability; and - 2. thereafter, his /her salary shall cease and, provided the member has applied for and obtained long term disability benefits, the member shall, effective the 67th working day of total disability, receive from the insurer a monthly benefit of 80 percent of his/her regular monthly salary at the commencement of the total disability.
+After six months, a waiver of premium clause continues this coverage. - C. During any period of total disability due to sickness or accident, the University will continue to pay the premiums for medical and hospital insurance, the L.T.D.P. and the Dental plan. - D. In the case of a faculty member of the L.T.D.P. who is absent from work because of a continuous total disability due to sickness or accident lasting more than 66 working days: - 1. his/her regular monthly salary will be paid by the University for a period spanning the first 66 working days of total disability; and - 2. thereafter, his /her salary shall cease and, provided the member has applied for and obtained long term disability benefits, the member shall, effective the 67th working day of total disability, receive from the insurer a monthly benefit of 80 percent of his/her regular monthly salary, to a maximum of \$12,000, at the commencement of the total disability.
 In addition, there is provision for an annual cost of living adjustment for those continuing to receive benefits.
-These benefits will continue until recovery, death, retirement, or age 65, whichever comes first. - 3. while he/she is receiving monthly benefits from the outside insurer as per 2. above, the University will pay the faculty member's contribution to the appropriate pension plan in addition to the University's matching contribution. - 4. upon his/her return to work, the benefit provided in 2. above will cease and his/her regular salary from the University will be resumed.
+These benefits will continue until recovery, death, retirement, or age 65, whichever comes first.